of Relations | Diplomatic Representation | Travel

 Oceanic tropical, with south-east trade winds from May to October.
 The period from November to April is humid, with moderate rainfall.
 Cyclones may occur between December and April.

-The unit of currency in Vanuatu is the vatu (Vt) valued at approximately Vt121.7:US$1.
+The currency is the Vanuatu Vatu (VUV).
 The value of the vatu is linked to a group of currencies, undisclosed to reduce speculation.
 There are no restrictions on the import or export of currency, foreign or local.

 For current exchange rates